manleviet/manleviet.github.io/docs/ce-core/fma.md

 {% include fix_linenos.html code=code %}
 {% assign code = nil %}

+{: .highlight }
-### Usage of [`AutomatedAnalysisBuilder`] and [`AutomatedAnalysisExplanation`]

-These classes are utility classes that provides useful and shortcut ways to build built-in analyses and to explain the results of analyses.
+[`AutomatedAnalysisBuilder`] and [`AutomatedAnalysisExplanation`] are utility classes that provides useful and shortcut ways to build built-in analyses and explanations.

+{: .important-title }
+> Example
+>
+> [testMultiple_0]

+### Usage of a specific analysis builder and explanation

-However, you can also use directly specific builder and explanation classes to build and explain analyses.
+You can also use directly specific builder and explanation classes to build and explain analyses.
 The following example shows how to analysis dead features by using [`DeadFeatureAnalysisBuilder`] and [`CompactExplanation`]:

 {% capture code %}